sikaeducation/curriculum/courses/301/standards/build-static-pages-react/topics/iteration-react/README.md

 # React: Iteration

-Iteration in JSX templates is achieved through mapping.
+Iteration in JSX templates is done with mapping.
 For example:

 ```jsx
 const SomeList = () => {